arnavandraskar/fitness-tracker/README.md

 ## Data Visualization
 The Personalized Health Monitoring project includes a Google Data Studio dashboard that provides intuitive visualizations of the health data.
 You can access the dashboard using the following link:([Google Data Studio Dashboard](https://lookerstudio.google.com/reporting/b3895062-ea5d-4b8f-9f58-cb7c2232bef0)).

+## Developer View
+This flask based web application is made for front-end visuallization of the live sreaming data as well as for the further development purpose.